 DUI Probation Early Release Through Wisconsin Safe Streets Program

 Certain OWI convictions allow for early release under a modified Wisconsin DUI probation program called Safe Streets.
 Mandatory jail sentences for a 2nd DUI, 3rd DUI or 4th DUI (non-felony) convictions can be reduced under certain circumstances.
-If you were charged with a DUI with injury, but had no prior DUI violations, mandatory jail sentences may also be reduced depending on the circumstances.
+If you were charged with a DUI with injury, but had no prior first offense DUI violations, mandatory jail sentences may also be reduced depending on the circumstances.

 Under the Safe Streets program, you must complete DUI probation with treatment for alcohol and drug abuse.
 Safe Streets can only be used once in a person’s lifetime.